Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

+and so $\phi$ can be made arbitrarily small by choosing $\delta$ sufficiently small.
+Moreover, the bottom-left entry of $P_{\theta_0}$ in~\eqref{eqn:perturb1} and~\eqref{eqn:perturb2} is

-The linearized return map along $e_{\theta_0}$ is a perturbation of the original linearized return map along $T(\theta_0)$, so the rotation number of $e_{\theta_0}$ has the same sign as $r(\theta_0)$, i.e. it has the opposite sign of $a'\times a''(\theta_0)$.
-This rotation number can be made arbitrarily small by choosing $\delta$ sufficiently small.
-In other words, it follows from the technical condition~\eqref{eqn:technical} that each $e_{\theta_0}$ is $L$-positive. \end{proof}
+and so the sign of $\phi$ is the same as the sign of $r(\theta_0)$ for $\delta$ sufficiently small.
+This precisely means the rotation number of $e_{\theta_0}$ has the opposite sign of $a'\times a''(\theta_0)$, using the description~\eqref{eqn:return}, so it follows from the technical condition~\eqref{eqn:technical} that each $e_{\theta_0}$ is $L$-positive.